Avnet India And NITK Surathkal Collaborate On AI-Powered Sustainability Solutions For Landslide Detection And Wildlife Preservation

 The upgraded lab was officially inaugurated on April 16, 2025, by Sunil Kumar G, Senior Business Unit Manager (Xilinx) from Avnet India, along with other senior members from the company, and Professor Neelawar Shekar Vittal Shet from the Department of ECE, NITK.
 Professor Bhallamudi Ravi, Director of NITK, Surathkal, was also in attendance, along with some 60 faculty members and students.

 NITK, recognized as an Institute of National Importance by the Government of India, consistently ranks among the top engineering education institutes in the country.
-Avnet India's support of the NITK Electronics and Communications Engineering (ECE) department is part of its CSR program for 2024-25: #Avnet
+Avnet India's support of the NITK Electronics and Communications Engineering (ECE) department is part of its CSR program for 2024-25.

+"Our partnership with NITK Surathkal highlights Avnet India's commitment to our global ESG strategy," said Suresh Kamath, Managing Director, Avnet India.
+"We are passionate about harnessing technology for environmental and community impact.
+The innovative solutions we are developing together-particularly in landslide detection and bird conservation-align perfectly with our goals of fostering a sustainable future and preserving biodiversity."

+Building on this, the HOD of ECE, NITK shared their perspective on the collaboration: "We are excited to collaborate with Avnet India on these groundbreaking sustainability projects.
+By leveraging cutting-edge AI and machine learning technologies, we aim to address some of the most pressing environmental and conservation challenges, from landslide detection to wildlife preservation.
+This partnership enables our students and faculty to engage in impactful research while contributing to the broader societal goals of sustainability and biodiversity conservation.
+We look forward to the continued success of this collaboration, which underscores the importance of industry-academia partnerships in driving innovation for the future."

 Legal Disclaimer: